parkergordonio/people-app/README.md

 A front-end React/AntD and back-end Scala API Service allowing users to interact with people data.
 ![](https://docs.google.com/drawings/d/e/2PACX-1vTAa_83dKvZWfRBGcBkF56Axp-8cPZkdax_9xnHRzuQ8al8cmNspITcUOzWGrCY6Au3G0bKhccRG6MD/pub?w=935&h=596)

+## System Architecture
+People app is a front-end to back-end architecture with two primary services and no data store.
+### API Service
+The backend is a Scala based Play! web service
+### UI
+The UI is a React/Ant Design app with Serve as the Httpserver.

 ## Running the Services
 When running the backend API service, you must have the environment variable "SALESLOFT_API_KEY" set in your current session.